 The school council does a number of things:

-- The school council meets, with Mrs Bell, to discuss and sort out problems.
+- The school council meets, with Mrs Whitmore, to discuss and sort out problems.
 These may include school lunches, behaviour, attendance or ideas for fundraising events.

 What are the aims of the school council?